 If preservation funding is not feasible, a TDR program could generate funds to help permanently protect farmland in the Region.
 TDR programs put a value on the development rights of rural landowners, and those rights can be sold to developers.
-It is recommended that the rights of the TDR program transfer from the Agricultural Enterprise and Rural Landscape areas to the Primary and Secondary Designated Growth Areas as found on the Future Land Use Map.
+It is recommended that the rights of the TDR program transfer from the Agricultural Enterprise and Rural Landscape areas to the Primary and Secondary Designated Growth Areas.